FJinn/fjinn.github.io/GameProjects/RevengeOfWitch_README.md

 This is the **FIRST** game I made.

-As the first step in game development, this game is made in Stencyl.
+As my first step in game development, this game was made in Stencyl.

 While the music is not belonged to me, the art and code are fully created by myself.